Lángos - Hungarian fried dough

 - 1 teaspoon sugar

-- 2 1/2 cups all-purpose flour
+- 2 1/2 cups all-purpose flour (plus extra for dusting)

 - 1 teaspoon salt

-- vegetable oil for frying
+- Vegetable oil (or sunflower oil) for deep frying

 Frequently Asked Questions (FAQ):